open-contracting/standard-development-handbook/docs/standard/index.md

 The Open Contracting Data Standard consists of:

 * **A technical specification** made up of:
-  * An extended JSON schema that defines a set of fields and data structures that can be used to describe a contracting process;
+  * An extended JSON Schema that defines a set of fields and data structures that can be used to describe a contracting process
-  * A set of codelists that define valid or recommended values for use as properties of a number of fields;
+  * A set of codelists that define valid or recommended values for several fields
-  * A set of rules for the construction of contracting process and organization identifiers;
+  * A set of rules for the construction of identifiers for contracting processes and organizations
-  * A set of rules for transforming between JSON and tabular serializations;
+  * A set of rules for transforming between JSON and tabular serializations
-  * A set of rules for merging multiple JSON 'releases' into a consolidated 'record' of a contracting process;
+  * A set of rules for merging multiple JSON 'releases' into a consolidated 'record' of a contracting process
-* **Normative documentation** describing how to implement and evaluate implementation of the specification;
+* **Normative documentation** describing how to implement and evaluate implementation of the specification
-* **Non-normative guidance** contained within the documentation;
+* **Non-normative guidance** contained within the documentation
-* **Guidance on publication levels** describing recommended fields and approaches to data publication;
+* **Guidance on publication levels** describing recommended fields and approaches to data publication
-* **An extensions mechanism** for declaring additional fields not covered by the core standard.
+* **An extensions mechanism** for declaring additional fields not covered by the core standard

 This section describes the processes for maintaining these assets.